-The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm

-(Proposal 2) is considered a routine matter under applicable rules.
-A broker or other nominee may generally vote without instructions on this matter, so there will not be any broker non-votes in connection with Proposal 2.
+The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm (Proposal 2) is considered a routine matter under applicable rules.
+A broker or other nominee may generally vote without instructions on this matter, so there cannot be any broker non-votes in connection with Proposal 2.

-Q: What is the effect of abstentions and broker non-votes?
+Q: What is the effect of abstentions, withheld votes and broker non-votes?

-Shares held by persons attending the Annual Meeting but not voting, and shares represented by proxies that reflect abstentions as to a particular proposal, will be counted as present for purposes of determining the presence of a quorum.
-Abstentions are treated as shares present in person or by proxy and entitled to vote.
-The election of directors (Proposal 1) will be determined by a plurality of votes cast, so abstentions on this proposal will not have an effect on the outcome of this vote.
+A: Shares held by persons attending the Annual Meeting but not voting, and shares represented by proxies that reflect abstentions or withheld votes as to a particular proposal, will be counted as present for purposes of determining the presence of a quorum.
+Abstentions and withheld votes are treated as shares present in person or by proxy and entitled to vote.
+The election of directors (Proposal 1) will be determined by a plurality of votes cast, so withheld votes with respect to this proposal will not have an effect on the outcome of this vote.
 The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm (Proposal 2) requires the affirmative vote of a majority of the shares of common stock present or represented by proxy and entitled to vote at the Annual Meeting, so abstentions on this proposal will have the same effect as a vote against this proposal.